Search

 Stir Fried Beef with Green Beans

 Just because you started your post-Holiday diet doesn’t mean you should stop eating well.
 It’s important you don’t deprive yourself of the right foods.
-This Stir-Fried Orange Beef is perfect!
+This Stir-Fried Beef with Green Beans is perfect!
 It’s a wholesome, healthy combination of beef strips and fresh green beans.
 A quick pre-marinating and some stir-frying will do the trick.
 Once you combine it all in the wok, the simmering sweet orange-soy sauce aroma of the beef tastes so good with the salty black beans and the veggie-freshness of the green beans.

 Stir Fried Beef with Green Beans